Kitware/VTK/Documentation/release/dev/wasm-bokeh-blur-gles.md

 owns its opaque Z texture, now uses a framebuffer blit in GLES builds. `glCopyTexImage2D` cannot target a depth format there, so depth peeling failed inside any render pass that renders to its own framebuffer.
-The texture takes the depth format of the framebuffer it is copied from, since a depth blit is only defined between matching formats.
+The texture takes the depth format of the framebuffer it is copied from, since a depth blit is only defined between matching formats -- including the packed depth-stencil format of a stencil-capable render window.

+`vtkTextureObject::CopyFromFrameBuffer` resolves a multisampled source before copying from it, and the framebuffer it resolves into likewise takes the depth format of the source instead of assuming stencil-less 24 fixed bits, which broke the resolve on stencil-capable render windows and on the default 32 bit desktop depth buffer.

+`vtkDepthPeelingPass` composites its result with a textured quad instead of a blit when the destination framebuffer is multisampled in GLES builds, where such a blit is forbidden; depth peeling therefore works with multisampling under WebAssembly.

+The fragment shader that normalizes integer textures for reading pixels back declares a precision for its `usampler2D`, which has no default in GLES and made the shader fail to compile on strict drivers.